pattern-lab/website/patternlabsite/docs/editing-source-files.md

 ---
 layout: docs
 title: Editing Pattern Lab Source Files | Pattern Lab
+heading: Editing Pattern Lab Source Files
 ---

-# Editing Pattern Lab Source Files

 Because the PHP version of Pattern Lab is a static site generator you <u>**should not edit the files in the `public/` directory**</u>.
 Instead, you should edit the files under the `source/` directory.
 In addition to editing patterns under the `source/` directory you'll want to [edit your JavaScript, CSS, and images](/docs/pattern-managing-assets.html) as well.
 Each time your site is generated your files will be automatically moved to the `public/` directory and the patterns will be automatically compiled.